GospodinovPetar/python_strypes_projects/fastapi/Mid_project/README.md

 ## 📄 License

 Distributed under the MIT License.
-See [LICENSE](LICENSE) for details.

 > _Created by Petar Gospodinov_